quil-lang/quil/rfcs/analog/spec_changes.md

 **Capture**

 ```
-Capture :: CAPTURE Qubit Frame Waveform MemoryReference
+Capture :: CAPTURE Frame Waveform MemoryReference
-RawCapture :: RAW-CAPTURE Qubit Frame Expression MemoryReference
+RawCapture :: RAW-CAPTURE Frame Expression MemoryReference
 ```

-The capture instruction opens up the readout on a qubit and measures its state.
+The capture instruction opens up the readout on a frame and measures its state.
 An integration waveform will be applied to the raw IQ points and the result is placed in classical memory.

-The waveform will define the length of the capture.
-The memory reference must be able to store a complex number.
+The waveform will define the duration of the capture.
+The memory reference must be able to store a complex number for each qubit in the frame.

 In the case of a raw capture the waveform is replaced with a rational number representing the duration of the capture.